I pay a Fund B fee on my UNMC bill each semester. How is it different from Health insurance?

 What do I do if I need to speak to someone about counseling?

-Comprehensive confidential counseling services (academic, career, interpersonal, couples, and psychological) are provided free of charge in the Counseling and Student Development Center (Bennett Hall 6001, phone: 559-7276).
-With a required referral from Dr. Carver in the Counseling Center, students may see a designated consulting psychiatrist in the UNMC Department of Psychiatry for up to 8 visits per year with a $20 copay per visit.
+Comprehensive confidential counseling services (academic, career, interpersonal, couples, and psychological) are provided free of charge through Counseling and Psychological Services (CAPS, Student Life Center 2031, phone: 402-559-7276).
+With a required referral from CAPS, students may see a designated consulting psychiatrist in the UNMC Department of Psychiatry for up to 8 visits per year with a $20 copay per visit.

 Will details of my medical care be kept confidential, even from my parents?